 Restorative Dental Services

-At Wembley Dental Clinic in Parksville, we offer a full range of restorative dental services including gum therapy, bridges and same-day crowns.
+At Wembley Dental Clinic in Parksville, we offer a range of restorative dental services including gum therapy, bridges and same-day crowns.

 What is Restorative Dental Care?